 | ||Provisions estimated across loan portfolios (collective provision) |

 | ||1.
-Testing the Bank's processes for making collective provision |
+Tested the Bank's processes for making collectfve provision; |

 | ||2.
-Review of the Policy for higher provision for weak standard advances and stressed sectors adopted by the Bank |
+Reviewed the Policy for higher provision for weak standard advances and stressed sectors adopted by the Bank; |

-| ||3.
-Validating the parameters used to calculate collective provisions with reference to IRAC norms internal policy on higher provisions on weak standard advances provisions on non-fund facilitfes; |

 | ||4.
-Testing the completeness and accuracy of data transferred from underlying source systems used for computf'ng collectfve provision; |
+Validated the parameters used to calculate collectfve provisions with reference to IRAC norms internal policy on higher provisions on weak standard advances provisions on non-fund facilitfes; |

 | ||5.
+Tested the completeness and accuracy of data transferred from underlying source systems used for computf'ng collectfve provision; |

-Re-performing for a sample of retail and wholesale portfolios the calculatfon of collectfve provisions todetermine the accuracy of the same. |
+| ||6.
+Re-performed for a sample of retail and wholesale portfolios the calculatfon of collectfve provisions todetermine the accuracy of the same; |

 | ||Technical write off across loan portfolios |